Towards a Framework for Social Mechanics

-where we have used de notation ${\rm d}_t=\frac{{\rm d}}{{\rm d}t}$ and ${\rm d}_x=\frac{{\rm d}}{{\rm d}x}$.
+where we have used the notation ${\rm d}_t=\frac{{\rm d}}{{\rm d}t}$ and ${\rm d}_x=\frac{{\rm d}}{{\rm d}x}$.
 We shall use this notation from now on, as well as its partial derivative forms $\partial_t$ and $\partial_x$.
-Therefore, a key proposal of this work, in terms of a mathematical formalism, is that individual evolution might be modelled as particles with position-dependent masses.
+Therefore, a key proposal of this work, in terms of a mathematical formalism, is that individual evolution might be modeled as particles with position-dependent masses.

+Equation (\ref{2ndlaw}) should be understood as an effective low-order dynamical model rather than as a fundamental law of social behaviour.
+The second-order structure is adopted here as the simplest nontrivial extension of mechanical motion capable of encoding both inertial effects and interactions.
+More general descriptions may involve higher-order derivatives, memory effects, nonlocal interactions, or stochastic contributions, depending on the social phenomena under consideration.

-Since the force $F=F(x,t)$ is a cause external to the individual tending to modify its evolution, the first term in the right-hand-side explains the usual: a greater force $F$ produces a greater change in the state of motion of the particle $\frac{{\rm d}^2}{{\rm d}t^2}x$.
+Since the effective force $F = F(x,t)$ parameterizes external influences acting on the individual, the first term in the right-hand-side explains the usual: a greater force $F$ produces a greater change in the state of motion of the particle $\frac{{\rm d}^2}{{\rm d}t^2}x$.
 But, also, a greater inertia $m$ requires the application of a greater force $F$ to obtain a given change in motion.

 The second term in the right-hand-side also yields a relation between the magnitude of the force $F$ and a change in the state of the individual $\frac{{\rm d}}{{\rm d}t}x$.
 However, this time the change is in position and the relation is quadratic, and the proportionality between them is given by the rate of change of the mass with respect to the position.
 Thus, it is increasingly harder for a forcing agent to raise the speed of change, irrespective of the direction.
 Nonetheless, this is mediated by the the way the inertia of the individual depends on the stance of the individual.
 Arguably, such a model is reasonable for changes of individuals interacting in a society.